Communities

 I totally agree - simplicity is the key word here.
 Get rid of non useful red-tape

-Carl‭ wrote about 2 years ago · edited about 2 years ago
+Carl‭ wrote almost 3 years ago · edited almost 3 years ago

 Andy aka‭ Yes exactly.
 Simplicity.
 I also think you should be able to upvote a comment, so that you can show that you agree with it, without having to post another comment just to say "I agree".
 And actually, I think it would be a good idea if you could get reputation from those "comment upvotes", if they get implemented.